The Ultimate New Puppy Owner’s Checklist

 Feeding Equipment

-Raised stainless-steel bowls (aid digestion and reduce spills)
+Raised stainless-steel bowls (aid digestion and reduce spills or pup playing with the water)

 Secure kitchen bin or one stored behind closed doors